Yanyi-Zhang/Yanyi-Zhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m an incoming Ph.D. student at **Michigan State University**, where I will be working under the guidance of [Professor Xiaoming Liu](https://www.cse.msu.edu/~liuxm/index2.html).
+I’m an incoming Ph.D. student at **Michigan State University**, where I will be working under the guidance of [Prof. Xiaoming Liu](https://www.cse.msu.edu/~liuxm/index2.html).
 My research interests are predominantly in Computer Vision and Multi-modal Learning, with a specific emphasis on Continual Learning, Compositional Zero-Shot Learning.
 I am passionate about exploring these areas to contribute to advancements in the field.
 Previously, I was fortunate to be supervised by [Prof. Yu Liu](https://liuyudut.github.io) and [Prof. Qi Jia](http://faculty.dlut.edu.cn/guqi/zh_CN/index.htm) at Dalian University of Technology.

 ## 📖Publications